 Note: All of these materials must be submitted using NursingCAS (Nursing Centralized Application Service).
 Prior to setting up a NursingCAS account, you need to Apply to ASU’s College of Graduate Studies using the ApplyTexas application.
 Once you have been assigned a Campus ID (CID), enter the number in the “Additional Information” section within NursingCAS application.

 Prior to your first clinical course, you must have the following on file in the nursing office:

 - Evidence of meeting state-mandated immunization requirements

 Clinical sites may require background checks and drug screens before allowing students to participate in clinical experiences.

 *Following College of Graduate Studies admission requirements, applicants from foreign countries who do not speak English as a first language must also include official scores from the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS), taken within the last two years.

 - A baccalaureate degree in nursing from a program accredited by the Accreditation Commission for Education in Nursing (ACEN -formerly NLNAC) or the Commission of Collegiate Nursing Education (CCNE)

 - Overall GPA of 3.0 on a 4.0 scale*

-- Undergraduate statistics course (3 semester credit hours) completed with a grade of “C” or better.
-(Junior- or senior-level statistics within 5 years is recommended but not required.)
+- Undergraduate statistics course (three credit hours) completed with a grade of “C” or better (junior- or senior-level statistics within five years is recommended but not required).

 - Current, unencumbered license to practice as a Registered Nurse in Texas.**